filesrocket/filesrocket/README.md

 }
 ```

-Obviously you can send more properties than are found, take this example as a base that will be present in each service.
-We do this to avoid unexpected results when we get files or directories from different services, in this way we keep consistency.
+Of course they open additional properties depending on the service, but these will be present at all times to avoid consistency problems or unexpected results.

 Define a class